DinoHub-SubT/dsta_deploy/docs/discuss-operation-tools.md

         # preview and verbosely display all the commands that will be executed on the Azure VM
         ./deployer -s azure.ugv1 -p -v

-# Thirdparty Tools

-**Some Helpful Tools For Remote Development**

-- Improving the shell experience: `zsh`, `oh-my-zsh`
-- Managing remote VM desktops: `rdp`, `teamviewer`
-- Managing launch setups: `tmux`, `byobu`
-- Remote desktop extensions on IDE, for example the [visual code plugin](https://code.visualstudio.com/docs/remote/remote-overview).
-- Managing docker endpoints tools: `docker context`, `docker machine`, `docker swarm`

-# Common Questions

-- **When to re-build docker images?**

-    - When docker image does not exist on the host ( run `docker images` on the localhost or VM to verify)

-    - When new repository dependencies are added to dockerfiles (dockerfiles found in: `operations/deploy/docker/dockerfiles`)

-- **When to update dockerfiles?**

-    - You should make changes to dockerfiles when you want to need new to add dependencies for workspace repositories (example ros packages, linux packages, etc.).
-See the existing dockerfiles, found in: `operations/deploy/docker/dockerfiles`, for example dependencies.

-    - If you install a dependency in the container directly, remember to put it in the dockerfile and rebuild the docker image.